Progress: 2020 Sustainability Report

 Dickinson College launched its holistic sustainability initiative in 2008, and sustainability has been a defining trait of the college ever since.
 The Dickinson sustainability initiative can be more thoroughly explored through the following reports:

 The overarching goal of the initiative is to create a learning environment that prepares our students to participate in creating an equitable, environmentally aware and sustainable society.
-Dickinson’s 2016 Sustainability Report highlights important achievements of the past year and the backdrop from which they emerged.
+Dickinson’s 2020 Sustainability Report highlights important achievements of the past two years and the backdrop from which they emerged.
 It outlines our path to carbon neutrality and lays the groundwork for what's ahead!

 Reaccreditation and Sustainability, 2012 Report: